Accommodation - information for new international students

-- Travel: If you choose to live off campus, you will need to consider travel costs, and how long it will take you to travel to UWE, particularly during peak hours.
+- Travel: If you choose to live off campus, you will need to consider travel costs, and how long it will take you to travel to UWE Bristol, particularly during peak hours.

-- Rent: You need to think about how much you can afford to pay each month, and what is included or excluded in your rent (e.g. cost of electricity, water, sewage, TV license, internet access).
+- Rent: How much you can afford to pay each month, and what's included or excluded in your rent (eg cost of electricity, water, sewage, TV license, internet access).

-- Application process: You will need to think about the application process and whether you need a guarantor.
-Most private accommodation letting agencies require a guarantor (someone who is over 18, employed full-time and is a UK resident) in order to rent a property from them.
+- Accommodation application process: You'll need to think about the accommodation application process and whether you need a guarantor.
+Most private accommodation letting agencies require a guarantor (someone who is over 18, employed full time and a UK resident) in order to rent a property from them.
 Alternatively, you can use UK Guarantor, which is a service for international students.
-They act as your UK based guarantor if you are coming to study in the UK.
+They act as your UK-based guarantor if you're coming to study in the UK.
 This means that you can pay your rent in instalments rather than in advance.

-If you are staying in UWE accommodation, please ensure you have paid your security deposit before you arrive in the UK.
-See further information on applying for UWE accommodation.
+If you're staying in UWE Bristol accommodation, please ensure you have paid your security deposit before you arrive in the UK.
+See further information on applying for UWE Bristol accommodation.

-If you are staying in private accommodation, please contact your landlord/landlady before you leave your home country, informing them of your day of arrival and ensuring that you can get into the property when you arrive.
+If you're staying in private accommodation, please contact your landlord/landlady before you leave your home country, let them know your day of arrival and check that you can get into the property when you arrive.

-Landlords of private accommodation will ask for documentation on your legal right status in the UK.
-It is part of the UK Government’s ‘right to rent checks’.
+Landlords of private accommodation will ask for documentation on your legal right status in the UK, which is part of the UK Government’s ‘right to rent checks’.

-If you plan to secure longer term accommodation once you arrive in Bristol, please ensure that you have arranged for at least one week of temporary accommodation before you come to the UK.
+If you plan to secure longer-term accommodation once you arrive in Bristol, please ensure that you have arranged at least one week of temporary accommodation before you come to the UK.

-Please be aware that it may take some time to find permanent accommodation.
-It is therefore very important that you make arrangements to stay somewhere in the interim.
+It may take some time to find permanent accommodation, so it's very important that you make arrangements to stay somewhere in the interim.